swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

   could handle some easy cases.

 * Custom collection implementations need to change.
-A simple fix would be to just move the the methods from indices to collections to satisfy new protocol requirements.
+A simple fix would be to just move the methods from indices to collections to satisfy new protocol requirements.
 This is a more or less mechanical fix that does not require design work.
 This fix would allow the code to compile and run.